The Solomon Islands agriculture minister, Alfred Sasako, has resigned from the government and parliament to take up a job in Brussels.

 He says he will now take up a job at the secretariat of the African, Caribbean and Pacific group in Brussels.

-In further changes, James Tora is to take over the reconciliation ministry from the caretaker minister, Michael Maina, who was sacked after he was charged with theft.
+In further changes, James Tora is to take over the reconciliation ministry from the caretaker minister, Michael Maina, was sacked after he was charged with theft.